syrusakbary/Flask-SuperAdmin/doc/quickstart.rst

 So, how does it help structuring administrative interface?
 With such building blocks, you're implementing reusable functional pieces that are highly customizable.

-For example, Flask-SuperAdmin provides ready-to-use SQLAlchemy, Mongoengine and Django model interface.
+For example, Flask-SuperAdmin provides ready-to-use SQLAlchemy and Mongoengine model interfaces.
 For SQLAlchemy it is implemented as a class which accepts two parameters: model and a database session, otherwise just the model parameter.